nghiango1/hello/ai/README.md

 > (2) I also said that: The absolute trust - One of which will happend - already being the defined

 **Variable**: Let say the trust being already defined because of all variability.
-I then devide them into two source
+I then divide them into two source

 1. Achievable variables
     - The drawer specifically choose the card by a rule (alway chossing first card of the desk)